fufuok/utils/xsync/DOC.md

 func (q *MPMCQueue) TryDequeue() (item interface{}, ok bool)
 ```

-TryDequeue retrieves and removes the item from the head of the queue\.
-Does not block and returns immediately\.
-The ok result indicates that the queue isn't empty and an item was retrieved\.
+TryDequeue retrieves and removes the item from the head of the queue.
+Does not block and returns immediately.
+The ok result indicates that the queue isn't empty and an item was retrieved.

 ### func \(\*MPMCQueue\) TryEnqueue